andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_06_Scripting.rst

 * Next, the variable ``user`` takes the value returned from the command ``getenv('USER')``.
 This should return the username of the current user of the computer - in the current example, "ajahn".

 * We then begin a for-loop that is initialized with the code ``for subject=subjects``.
 This means that a new variable, "subject", will assume the value of each consecutive entry in the array "subjects".
-In other words, the first instance of the loop will assign the value "01" to subject; on the second instance, it will assign the value "02", and so on, until the loop reaches the end of the array.
+In other words, the first instance of the loop will assign the value "01" to ``subject``; on the second instance, it will assign the value "02", and so on, until the loop reaches the end of the array.

 * Since an array will strip any leading zeros, and since we need to convert the numbers in our array to a string, the "subject" variable is converted using the ``num2str`` command.
-The text ``'%02d'`` is **string-formatting code** indicating that the current value being converted from a number to a string should be **zero-paddded** with as many zeros as needed until the number is two characters long.
+The text ``'%02d'`` is **string-formatting code** indicating that the current value being converted from a number to a string should be **zero-padded** with as many zeros as needed until the number is two characters long.
 (Details about string formatting can be found `here <https://www.mathworks.com/help/matlab/matlab_prog/formatting-strings.html>`__.)

 * The :ref:`conditional statements <Unix_06_IfElse>` look for whether the unzipped functional and anatomical files exist, and if they don't, the files are unzipped using Matlab's ``gunzip`` command.